-Governor Douglas served Vermont for more than 35 years, beginning in the Vermont House of Representatives, including a term as Majority Leader.
-He was elected Secretary of State in 1980, a post he held for 12 years.
-He was elected State Treasurer in 1994, where he served for eight years.
-Douglas was elected Governor in 2002 and re-elected three times.
-He focused on strengthening the state’s economy, reducing the cost of living and protecting the state’s natural environment.
-He advanced groundbreaking health reforms that have made Vermont a model among the states.
-Douglas served as chairman of the National Governors Association.
+Jim Douglas served Vermont for more than 35 years, beginning in the Vermont House of Representatives, including three years as majority leader.
+He was elected secretary of state in 1980, where he stayed for 12 years, and was elected state treasurer in 1994, where he served for eight years.
+Jim was elected governor in 2002 and re-elected three times.
+He focused on strengthening the state’s economy, reducing the cost of living, and protecting the state’s natural environment.
+He advanced groundbreaking health reforms, making Vermont a model among the states.
+Jim also served as chairman of the National Governors Association.
 In 2010 President Obama appointed him co-chair of the Council of Governors.
-Governor Douglas is now an Executive in Residence at Middlebury College, his alma mater.
+He is now an executive in residence at Middlebury College, his alma mater.